 In addition to the committees that support B3's Board of Directors, other committees have been set up to reinforce B3's corporate governance.
-The purpose of such committees, which comprise at least 3 (three) and at most 9 (nine) members, who serve a unified two-year term, is to assist B3's Executive Board.
+The purpose of such committees, which comprise at least 3 (three) and at most 10 (ten) members, who serve an indefinite period from the date of its election, being automatically revoked in the event of loss of the member's relationship with B3.

 - Corporate Risk Internal Committee: this committee's main functions consist of approving the governance (policies and methodologies) that rules corporate risk management, information security, and business continuity.
 Particularly in relation to the corporate risk methodology, the committee also evaluates and monitors risk appetite and tolerance on an ongoing basis, in addition to the operational, strategic, financial, and regulatory, image and socioenvironmental risks that make up B3's corporate risk profile.
-This committee also monitors (i) activities, projects and initiatives associated with information security management, and (ii) recovery activities, tests and objectives proposed by the business continuity area; - Central Counterparty (CCP) Risk Internal Committee: this committee is responsible for approving market, credit and liquidity risk limits assigned to participants in B3's clearinghouses, monitoring and periodically evaluating counterparty risk represented by clearinghouse participants, custody agents and investors, establishing criteria and parameters for requiring additional collateral, defining the criteria and parameters to be used in calculating margin requirements and collateral valuation, proposing collateral management parameters, evaluating the macroeconomic outlook in terms of risks for the markets managed by B3, analysing the level of leverage in the system, analysing and proposing suggestions for the enhancement of the risk systems, and analysing any other matters and proposing any other measures it deems necessary in connection with the aforementioned issues;
+This committee also monitors recovery activities, tests and objectives proposed by the business continuity area; - Central Counterparty (CCP) Risk Internal Committee: this committee is responsible for defining and periodically reviewing criteria, limits, margin parameters and other parameters used to control market, credit and liquidity risk limits assigned to participants in B3's clearinghouses, monitoring and periodically evaluating counterparty risk represented by clearinghouse participants, custody agents and investors, establishing criteria and parameters for requiring additional collateral, defining the criteria and parameters to be used in calculating margin requirements and collateral valuation, proposing collateral management parameters, evaluating the macroeconomic outlook in terms of risks for the markets managed by B3, analysing the level of leverage in the system, analysing and proposing suggestions for the enhancement of the risk systems, and analysing any other matters and proposing any other measures it deems necessary in connection with the aforementioned issues;

-- Conduct and Ethics Internal Committee: this committee is responsible for developing, assessing, and deciding on the adoption of the practices defined in B3's Code of Conduct and Ethics; - Anti-Money Laundering Internal Committee: among this committee's functions are approving norms, procedures and measures relating to the anti-money laundering program, evaluating the effectiveness of B3's AML processes and controls, evaluating suspicious and/or atypical transactions detected by surveillance processes, and deciding whether to notify the relevant authorities; and - Projects Internal Committee: this committee is responsible for proposing, evaluating, and monitoring the institutional agenda and viability of products and services, as well as the prioritization of B3's projects.
+- Sustainability Internal Committee: its main responsibilities include guiding, from a strategic perspective, B3's sustainability themes and approving planning and initiatives related to sustainability; - Conduct and Ethics Internal Committee: this committee is responsible for developing, assessing, and deciding on the adoption of the practices defined in B3's Code of Conduct and Ethics; - Operations Monitoring and Prevention of Money Laundering and Concealment of Assets, Rights and Values, Financing of Terrorism and Financing of the Proliferation of Weapons of Mass Destruction Internal Committee: among this committee's functions are approving norms, procedures and measures relating to the anti-money laundering program, evaluating the effectiveness of B3's AML processes and controls, approving the models, criteria and parameters used for monitoring and detecting operations considered suspicious and/or atypical, and evaluating suspicious and/or atypical transactions detected by surveillance processes, and deciding whether to notify the relevant authorities; and - Information and Cyber Security Internal Committee: responsible for approving the Strategic Security Plan, recommending the strategic direction regarding information and cyber security management, guiding the adoption of risks mitigation measures in order to ensure compliance with policies and norms, monitoring critical incidents directing structural actions to improve the resilience of the environment, defining criteria, based on cyber incidents, to activate the crisis management plan, defining scenarios of the crisis management plan and monitoring risks cyber security of controlled companies.

-In addition to the aforementioned supporting committees to Board of Directors and to Executive Board, B3 has 9 (nine) advisory committees, comprising representatives of intermediaries, investors, issuers, among others, designed to assure continuous interaction between B3 and market participants in specific areas of the capital markets (for a list of these advisory committees, see under Key Consideration 7 of this Principle).
+In addition to the aforementioned supporting committees to B3's Board of Directors and to Executive Board, B3 has 9 (nine) 10 (ten) advisory committees, comprising representatives of intermediaries, investors, issuers, among others, designed to assure continuous interaction between B3 and market participants in specific areas of the capital markets (for a list of these advisory committees, see under Key Consideration 7 of this Principle).